Poetry

 That gives her a soft place to land when things get rough.

-She craves space and isolation.
 At times it feels too much.

-One can only absorb so much.
+One can only absorb so much,

 Before feeling everything, while feeling nothing.

 It takes a lot of energy to grieve.
-Showing up the best way she can.

 Giving away what little light is left.